starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 The red ooze which had started in the music box now had traces throughout the entire factory.
 It had been slow to appear, and its pathway was anything but predictable.
 It started showing up in the filters, which Shawn had replaced twice until giving up on that kind of solution.
 When Avery mentioned all that money the factory would be making, Shawn reflected, he neglected to tell Shawn one thing: that demand would be so high there'd be little time for any maintenance.
 The machines were on 24 hours a day, a radical departure from the days when they only needed to keep them on for eight.
 Maintenance ground production to a halt.
 So against his instincts as an engineer he let the filters go.
 They did not seem to change the printing process, which Shawn could not account for.

 He looked down at a crumpled sheet in his pocket, a sheet of phrases as of yet uncut into pieces of confetti.
 These phrases printed on the confetti had been guarded like a trade secret, and you could be certain the final product was surveilled.
 However, Shawn had been able to pick out an uncut sheet from a worker every so often.
 An employee at who worked on the line occasionally inspected those uncut sheets, and Shawn offered his services as a spotter at the dealer.
-At times he would declare a sheet defaulty and pass it to Shawn when he did well at the tables.
+At times he would declare a sheet faulty and pass it to Shawn when he did well at the tables.

 The nature of the phrases had been interesting to say the least.
 This week seemed a sudden influx in demand for slogans about freedom.
 Quality seemed to be irrelevant.
 “One cannot secure the blessings of freedom without liberty.” was one he remembered in particular.
-One might expect that as some kind of joke, but the general pattern was a scattershot of slogans about freedom that didn't even make sense as satire, and Shawn was certain whatever client wanted these slogans would cancel their contract within two weeks.
+One might expect that as some kind of joke, but the general pattern was a scatter-shot of slogans about freedom that didn't even make sense as satire, and Shawn was certain whatever client wanted these slogans would cancel their contract within two weeks.

 That had been a regular cycle, though it had been hard to gauge at first.
 Avery just struck him as being horribly moody about the ooze.
 It never went away when it showed up somewhere in the production cycle.
 The filters were the first stage in the process.
 The batches of color started turning red.
 By Shawn's gauge the number of colors that could be produced had dropped 40%--each possibility replaced by a dark red.
 But orders did not correlate to the relentless progress of red.